 - Black Pepper - This is the ingredient which is believed to give this dish it's name, which has it's root in the term for charcoal.
 The black flecks should be freshly ground to have the best flavor, and a somewhat course grind is also best.

-- Eggs - We like to use mostly egg yolks for the thickness they provide, with a couple of whole eggs thrown in to smooth it out a bit.
+- Eggs - We like to use mostly egg yolks for the thickness they provide this silky sauce, with a couple of whole eggs thrown in to smooth it out a bit.

-- Mushrooms - This could be domestic or button mushrooms, but the slightly chewier texture of creminis is our favorite for this pasta classic.
+- Mushrooms - This could be domestic or button mushrooms, but the slightly chewier texture of cremini mushrooms are our favorite for this beloved pasta dish.

 - Bacon - I love guanciale and pancetta, but we wanted to make this a bit more approachable for everyone, and using nice thick cut double smoked bacon is still just as delicious, albeit different.

-- Spaghetti - Be it ever so humble, this classic noodle shape holds on to the sauce perfectly.
+- Spaghetti - Be it ever so humble, these classic pasta noodles hold on to the sauce perfectly.

 - Olive Oil - Just a touch of extra virgin to sauté the mushrooms, otherwise they would soak up too much of that beautiful rendered bacon fat.